-Reporting and Visualisation
+Reporting and Metrics

-Microsoft Project excels at visualisations and reporting.
-With its seamless integration with other Microsoft and partner services, Microsoft Project can give you more detailed, configurable and accurate dashboards that consider a wide range of factors beyond singular projects alone.
-Not only will you be able to see task progress within projects, but you can also keep track of the overall schedule, expenses and resource usage at a single glance.
+On the other hand, Microsoft Project excels at visualisations and reporting.
+Because of its seamless integration with other Microsoft and partner services, Microsoft Project has detailed, configurable and accurate dashboards.
+These metrics consider a wide range of factors beyond singular projects alone.
+You can see individual task progress, as well as the overall schedule, expenses, and resource usage.

 Planning and Task Management

-Monday.com can integrate with various tools for project and customer relationship management, file sharing and online payment ranging with apps like Stripe, Asana and the recent addition of Microsoft teams.
+Monday.com can integrate with various tools for project and customer relationship management, file sharing, and online payment ranging with apps like Stripe, Asana and the recent addition of Microsoft teams.
 With over 2000 app integrations available, Monday.com is definitely an integration beast.

 As expected, Microsoft Project integrates seamlessly with other Microsoft products such as Outlook, Excel, Sharepoint and much more.
 With over 1 million companies and 1.2 billion users using Microsoft Office, none of those users will be missing out on critical data connectivity within their system.
-Additionally, Microsoft Projects can also integrate with other platforms such as Zoho Projects, Wrike, Planview and much more.
+Additionally, Microsoft Projects can also integrate with other platforms such as Zoho Projects, Wrike, Planview and many more.

 Monday.com has five different packages ranging from free versions to full enterprise-level solutions.
 The price range from $10 per user/month for the Basic version and up to $20 per user/month for the Pro version.
 However, it is important to take note of the different inclusions with each package.
 You will find that many of the useful premium tools will come with the premium price tag as well.